-How to Dehydrate Figs:
+How to Dehydrate Figs: Keep Them

-Other notable growing regions include Texas, Florida, and parts of the Southeast where the climate supports fig trees.
+Other notable growing regions include Texas, Florida, and parts of the Southeast, where the climate supports fig trees.

 The fig-picking season typically runs from June through September, with peak harvest occurring in late summer.